RADAR-base/RADAR-Docker/wip/radar-cp-swarm-stack/README.md

-# RADAR-CNS with multi-node cluster using Docker Swarm
+# RADAR-base with multi-node cluster using Docker Swarm

 # Run the full setup with
 ```shell